open-edge-platform/geti-sdk/README.md

 - [ ] **Upload trained models** - Intel® Geti™ does not allow to import external models
 - [ ] **Import datasets to existing projects** - currently, this feature is only available through the Intel® Geti™ UI and API
 - [ ] **Manage users and roles** - currently, this feature is only available through the Intel® Geti™ UI and API

+Are you looking for a specific feature that is not listed here?
+Please check if it is implemented by one of the clients in the [rest_clients](geti_sdk/rest_clients) module, else feel free to open an issue or contribute a pull request (see the [CONTRIBUTING](CONTRIBUTING.md) guidelines).